filamentphp/filament/packages/tables/docs/04-filters.md

 ## Overview

-Filters allow you to scope the Eloquent query as a way to reduce the number of records in a table.
-You can put them in the `$table->filters()` method:
+Filters allow you to define certain constraints on your data, and allow users to scope it to find the information they need.
+You put them in the `$table->filters()` method:

 ```php
 use Filament\Tables\Table;